TurBoss/blt/doc/parseargs.rst

      -1000 myFile
      +2 myFile

-An option may take a set number or variable number of arguments.
+An option may take a set number or variable number of words for its value.

   ::

     -files myFile1 myFile2 myFile3
     -f myFile1 myFile2 myFile3

-If the option takes a predefined number of arguments, the arguments may be any arbitrary string.
-If the option takes a variable number of arguments, the number arguments of arguments is determined by the either the end of the arguments or if the next argument looks like an option.
+If the option takes a predefined number of words, the words may be any arbitrary string.
+If the option takes a variable number of arguments, the number of words is determined by the either the end of the words or if the next word looks like an option.

   ::

      -numbers 1 2 3 4 5 -letters a b c d e

-You can also specify that argument's values look like options.
+You can also specify argument whose values look like options.

   ::

      --command ls -l --color=auto

-Both options and positional arguments are by default optional, but you can make them required.
-An error will be automatically generated an option or positional argument is not specified on the command line.
+Options and positional arguments are by default optional, but you can make them required.
+An error will be automatically generated when an option or positional argument is not specified on the command line.

 PARSER OPERATIONS
 -----------------

 After you create a parseargs object, you can use its TCL command to query or modify it.
 The general form is

   *parserName* *operation* ?\ *arg*\ ?...